hassancodes/spotifyCurator/README.md

 # Extra:

--   add a page for potential playlists to target.
+-   add a page for potential playlists to target for future.
 -   Dash board for Songs
 -   Grab all the data from Spotify.